The dual actions, equivariant autoequivalences and stable tilting objects: Stable tilting objects and bijections

 \begin{rem} We mention that the map (\ref{equ:alg-G}) is not surjective in general.
 Indeed, we consider the Grothendieck group $K_0(\mathcal{T})$ of the triangulated category $\mathcal{T}$, and the induced $G$-action on it.
 On the algebra side, we have the $G$-action on the $K_0$-group $K_0(A)$.
 More precisely, for $g\in G$ and $P\in {\rm proj}\mbox{-}A$ with its class $[P]\in K_0(A)$, the action is given by $g.[P]=[{^{\rho(g^{-1})}P}]$.
 Since $K_0(A)$ is naturally isomorphic to $K_0(\mathbf{K}^b({\rm proj}\mbox{-}A))$, we might identify $K_0(A)$ with $K_0(\mathcal{T})$ via the equivalence in Proposition \ref{prop:tilting}.
 We observe that if $(A, \rho, c)$ lies in the image of (\ref{equ:alg-G}), then the two $G$-actions on $K_0(\mathcal{T})$ and $K_0(A)$ are necessarily compatible. $\square$ \end{rem}

 In the cyclic group case, Proposition \ref{prop:tri-stable} provides a practical way for classifying the stable tilting objects.
 For $d\geq 2$ and an algebra $A$, we denote by ${\rm Out}(A)_d$ the subset of ${\rm Out}(A)$ consisting of $d$-compatible elements; see Subsection 3.2.
-Since those elements are closed under conjugation, we denote by $\overline{{\rm Out}(A)_d}$ the set of conjugation classes inside.
+Since those elements are closed under conjugation, we denote by $\overline{{\rm Out}(A)_d}$ the set of conjugation classes contained in ${\rm Out}(A)_d$ .

 In view of Proposition \ref{prop:cyclic-act-alg}, we have the following immediate consequence of Proposition \ref{prop:tri-stable}.

 \begin{cor} Let $G=C_d=\langle g\rangle$ be the cyclic group of order $d$.
 Assume that $Z_\vartriangle(\mathcal{T})=k$ and that each element in $k$ has a $d$-th root.
 Keep the assumptions as above.
 Then there is an injective map